 Oral Surgery Care for Your Children in Oklahoma City, OK

 At Oral Surgery Specialists of Oklahoma, we understand that parents want the best for their children.
 Our oral surgeons are experts at restoring the balance between the facial structures.
-Dr. Bryan, Dr. Goodson, and Dr. Fuller understand how to care for children whose faces are constantly growing and changing, and they maintain the highest licensure available to dental professionals to administer anesthesia and sedation, as well as monitor their patients during surgery.
+Dr. Bryan, and Dr. Goodson understand how to care for children whose faces are constantly growing and changing, and they maintain the highest licensure available to dental professionals to administer anesthesia and sedation, as well as monitor their patients during surgery.
 To learn more about cleft lip and palate treatment, contact our office in Oklahoma City, OK, for more information.